LukeOzsanlav/AnimalBioMethods/README.md

 # Code for 'Wearable reproductive trackers: quantifying a key life history event remotely'
 This repository holds the code for a [publication](https://animalbiotelemetry.biomedcentral.com/articles/10.1186/s40317-022-00298-8) published in *Animal Biotelemetry* entitled; 'Wearable reproductive trackers: quantifying a key life history event remotely'.
-Briefly it uses biologging data, GPS and accelerometer, to classify incubation events in birds using a simple rule based classificatoon system.
-We also re-sample our biologging data, altering the temporal resolution, to find the optimum settings for biologging tags to balance battery life and accuracte classification of incubation.
+Briefly it uses biologging data, GPS and accelerometer, to classify incubation events in birds using a simple rule based classification system.
+We also re-sample our biologging data, altering the temporal resolution, to find the optimum settings for biologging tags to balance battery life and accurate classification of incubation.

 ## _Authors_